-The vigilantes were formalized as pro heroes with the "Rhode Island New State Statute" Super Registration Act and Superhero Schools were established to train the next generations to become officially licensed heroes.
+The vigilantes were formalized as pro heroes with the "Rhode Island New State Statute" Super Registration Act and Hero Academies were established to train the next generations to become officially licensed heroes.
 With that society begins to regain normalcy only now with most having to show restraint in using their Quirks.
 However, there are those who would not follow these rules and seek to bring chaos back among the masses in an attempt to re-create the days of the first few Quirks, necessitating the new hero system to stop them.
 As the series opens, one such hero is All Might, a "Symbol of Peace" to many and The Dreaded to criminals for his ability to stop crimes regardless of magnitude.
-Despite this, All Might has been keeping a secret from the public: his "Quirk" isn't natural and is actually passed down from his predecessor.
-However, an encounter with a villain in the past has left him severely weaken that it limits the use of his power and he fears his time as a hero is coming to an end.
-On one faithful day, he meets a Quirk-less boy named Izuku Midoriya, who proves he has the spirit of a hero despite his handicap.
-Thus, events are soon set into motion that'll change the lives of both and shake the world of heroes to its core.
+Despite this, All Might has been keeping a secret from the public: his Quirk isn't natural and is actually passed down from his predecessor.
+However, an encounter with a villain in the past has left him with an injury that severely limits his ability to use his power and he fears his time as a hero is coming to an end.
+On one fateful day, he saves a Quirkless boy named Izuku "Deku" Midoriya, who impresses All Might by proving to have the spirit of a hero despite lacking of power.
+Choosing to train Izuku as his successor, events are soon set into motion that'll change the lives of both and shake the world of heroes to its core forever.

 - My Hero (2008): A one-shot that served as a prototype to the series.